KevinMMendez/MetabComparisonBinaryML/README.md

 <a id="two"></a>
 <b style="text-align: justify">  Table 2: The download link for the following datasets and methods. </b>

 <p align="justify"><i>All workflows in this manuscript can be downloaded and run locally, or run as an interactive session in the cloud using Binder.
-To run these workflows locally, including downloading and installing Python refer to our tutorial review "Toward Collaborative Open Data Science in Metabolomics using Jupyter Notebooks and Cloud Computing" (doi: ___).
+To run these workflows locally, including downloading and installing Python refer to our tutorial review "Toward Collaborative Open Data Science in Metabolomics using Jupyter Notebooks and Cloud Computing" (doi: 10.1007/s11306-019-1588-0).
+The repository can be downloaded using the clicking the "Download .zip" at the top of the page.
 In the table below, we provide direct links to download each workflow for a given method and dataset.
 To open this table in Binders, please click the link below:</i></p>

 #### *Launch the workflows in the cloud:* [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cimcb/MetabComparisonBinaryML/master?filepath=ComparisonTable.ipynb)